AsadK47/RecipeFinder/readme.md

 ## Core Subsystems

 ### Recipe Management
-- CRUD operations with Core Data persistence and Schema.org JSON-LD parsing
-- PDF/text export with ingredient scaling and serving size calculations
-- Import from web URLs with automatic metadata extraction
+The recipe subsystem provides full CRUD (Create, Read, Update, Delete) operations with Core Data as the persistence layer.
+Recipes can be imported via web URLs using Schema.org JSON-LD parsing for automatic metadata extraction.
+The system supports PDF and text export with dynamic ingredient scaling based on serving size calculations.
+All recipe data is stored in a normalized relational schema optimized for query performance.

 ### Shopping & Kitchen
-- Auto-categorized shopping lists with 20 shopping categories and smart ingredient matching
-- Kitchen inventory tracking with expiration monitoring
-- Intelligent categorization using 500+ keyword database for ingredient classification
+The shopping subsystem implements automatic categorization using a keyword-based classification algorithm with a 500+ term database mapping ingredients to 20 predefined categories (e.g., Dairy, Produce, Meat & Seafood).
+The kitchen inventory module tracks ingredient quantities with expiration date monitoring and provides real-time availability checking against recipe requirements.
+Both systems share a common ingredient normalization layer to handle unit conversions and naming variations.

 ### Meal Planning
-- Interactive calendar with date selection and meal time categorization (Breakfast, Lunch, Dinner, etc.)
-- Recipe integration allowing creation or selection from existing library
-- Persistent meal plans with Core Data storage
+The meal planning subsystem features an interactive calendar interface with Core Data persistence for meal schedules.
+Users can assign recipes to specific dates and meal times (Breakfast, Brunch, Lunch, Snack, Dinner, Late Night) through either recipe selection from the existing library or in-line creation via the Recipe Wizard.
+The system maintains referential integrity between meal plans and recipes through Core Data relationships, supporting cascading updates and deletions.

 ---